fastlane/fastlane/README.md

 - You have full control over what happens
 - You have access to all the certificates and profiles, which are all securely stored in git
-- You share one code signing identity across the team to have less certificates and profiles
+- You share one code signing identity across the team to have fewer certificates and profiles
 - Xcode sometimes revokes certificates which breaks your setup causing failed builds
 - More predictable builds by settings profiles in an explicit way instead of using the `Automatic` setting
 - It just works™